xreddr/xreddr/README.md

 For Your Entertainment
 ----------------------
 These are some mini projects you can enjoy.
+These links will take you off page so please finish viewing my repositories first.
 Thank you for your visit.

 <a href="https://htmlpreview.github.io/?https://github.com/xreddr/pong/blob/main/index.html" target="_blank">Pong</a> (Controls: w = up, s = down)
 <a href="https://htmlpreview.github.io/?https://github.com/xreddr/blackjack/blob/main/index.html" target="_blank">Blackjack</a>